JaneliaSciComp/SongExplorer/README.md

   with white perimeters show the label-specific accuracies and larger circles with black perimeters show the average across labels for each model.

+  The legend to the right indicates the best checkpoint for each model.
+Refer here when deciding which model to freeze for making predictions.

 * "P-R-F1-label.pdf" plots validation precision, recall, and the F1 score over time in the top, middle, and bottom rows respectively with a separate column for each label.
 Check here to make sure that the accuracy of each label has